okdistribute/level-rest-parser/README.md

 ```

 #### Compound Keys and Shared Containers
-A ```LevelRest``` instance extends from [eugeneware/level-orm](https://github.com/eugeneware/level-orm), which has examples of Compound Keys and Shared Containers and it can be used in an identical fashion.
+A ```QuickRestLevel``` instance extends from [eugeneware/level-orm](https://github.com/eugeneware/level-orm), which has examples of Compound Keys and Shared Containers and it can be used in an identical fashion.

 ### Examples